 *Join a Government Affairs Committee now!
-Two committees working for you are.....
+Our goals working for you are.....
 PAC & Voter Mobilization, and Government Regulations/ Land Use Issues & Codes.
-Please RSVP 801-225-8893 or email@example.com if you would like to join the committee.
+Please RSVP 801-225-8893 or firstname.lastname@example.org if you would like to join the committee.
 All members invited to attend.

 Other cities just now conducting new Impact Fee Facility Plans are: Springville Public Safety; Salem will begin in the fall; Santaquin Roads; and Saratoga Springs will begin soon looking at their Building Permit Fees.
 Mapleton will begin the process early 2020.

 Friends of Housing PAC plays an important role in supporting candidates who understand and support our industry.
 Your contributions fund the work of responsive government and affordable housing.
 Please be generous with your donations in 2020, we help elect housing friendly city council members.

 The Friends of Housing PAC had a 86% success rate with candidates winning their races.
 Thank you to all who voted!

 Friends of Housing Political Action Committee accepts corporate and personal funds.
 Donate today!

 CITY COUNCIL ELECTIONS.
 The Friends of Housing PAC committee met with local city council candidates in 2019.
 We appreciate all those who are willing to serve in their cities and recognized the great people in our valley.